OHSU-Library/github-tutorial/docs/lessons/Lesson2.md

 - On the top right hand side, click "Labels"

 - Assign a relevant label to your ticket

+**Your turn:**

+On the ticket you previously created:

+- assign the ticket to Nicole

+- add a label for an enhancement

+### 2.2 How to comment on tickets, use direct @ mentions, link documents

+- Click on an issue in the ticket tracker in the OHSU-Library/github-tutorial repo

+- Scroll to the bottom of the ticket, and add content in the "Leave a comment" field

+- Use the top tool bar to format your text, add **bold**, *italic*, lists etc.

+- Preview your text to see how your formatting looks

 **Use direct @ mentions**